mrcavalcanti/mosaicoo/docs/sources/datasources/mssql.md

 ### Using Variables in Queries

-> From Grafana 4.3.0 to 4.6.0, template variables are always quoted automatically so if it is a string value do not wrap them in quotes in where clauses.
+> From Mosaicoo 4.3.0 to 4.6.0, template variables are always quoted automatically so if it is a string value do not wrap them in quotes in where clauses.
 >
-> From Grafana 5.0.0, template variable values are only quoted when the template variable is a `multi-value`.
+> From Mosaicoo 5.0.0, template variable values are only quoted when the template variable is a `multi-value`.

 If the variable is a multi-value variable then use the `IN` comparison operator rather than `=` to match against multiple values.